appsmithorg/appsmith-docs/website/docs/core-concepts/building-ui/dynamic-ui/README.md

 ![Click to expand](</img/form_-_table.gif>)

 ## Setting widget height
 You can set the height of widget using the Height property.
 It configures how a widget’s height reacts to content changes in the app.
-TO build a dynamic UI, you can use the Auto Height, that gives the widgets a capability to change height in response to content changes.
+To build a dynamic UI, you can use the Auto Height, that gives the widget a capability to change height in response to content changes.
 Auto height saves you from the task of defining the height of the widget manually.
 Click [here](/reference/widgets/#auto-height) to read more about Auto height.